Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 It also highlighted direct DOM manipulations and unreleased event listeners that could lead to memory leaks.
 What made this useful was the structure; it even gave a summary table with line numbers and suggested fixes.
 This helped me fix type safety, clean up debug code, and avoid potential runtime bugs in just one review cycle, all without needing a manual code audit.

-One major difference I found is that Claude Code performs review and refactoring in the same flow.
-When you ask it to review a file or suggested fixes, it doesn’t just list issues; it often generates a structured diff immediately with proposed fixes already applied.
+Claude Code combines diagnosis and fix in one prompt: when asked to review a file, it generates a structured diff with proposed changes already applied, rather than listing issues for the developer to resolve manually.
 Cursor, on the other hand, separates diagnosis from resolution.
 It does not apply any fixes automatically unless you explicitly click to apply them.

 Claude Code and Cursor follow very different pricing structures, one based on usage and model access, the other on tiered subscriptions with optional metered limits.